Maine State Music Theatre primed for another stellar season

 Scores of actors on Broadway or in national touring companies honed their skills at MSMT.
 And, of course, MSMT provides significant financial benefit to the area’s hotels, restaurants and shops.

 At a time of uncertainty and chaos, it is indeed heartening to know that MSMT continues to provide an opportunity to experience happiness and joy.
-Thanks, Curt and and everyone at MSMT, for all you do to lift the spirits of the Midcoast Maine community summer after summer, year after year..
+Thanks, Curt, and everyone at MSMT, for all you do to lift the spirits of the Midcoast Maine community summer after summer, year after year.

 (For further information on the upcoming season, visit msmt.org.)